Teksta versija

 4) passenger - any person, excluding members of the aircrew, carried or to be carried in an aircraft with the consent of the air carrier, which is manifested by that person's registration in the passengers list;

-5) passenger data - information which is processed by reservation systems, departure control systems used to check passengers onto flights, or equivalent systems to ensure the processing and control of reservations booked by a person or on his or her behalf;
+5) passenger data - information which is processed by air carriers' reservation systems, departure control systems (systems which are used to check passengers onto flights), or equivalent systems to ensure the processing and control of flight reservations booked by a person or on his or her behalf;

-6) Passenger information unit - a structural unit assigned for the processing of passenger data by the Security Police.
+6) Passenger information unit - a structural unit of the State Security Service assigned for the processing of passenger data.

 Section 2.
 Purpose of the Law

-The purpose of this Law is to ensure the processing of passenger data which are necessary to perform analysis for the prevention and detection of terrorism and serious or especially serious crimes, and also for the prevention of threats to national security.
+The purpose of the Law is to ensure the processing of passenger data which is necessary to perform analysis for the prevention and detection of crimes related to terrorism and serious crimes, and also for the prevention of threats to national security.

 Section 3.
-Controller and Keeper of the Register and Tasks Thereof
+Manager and Keeper of the Register and Tasks of the Register

-(1) Aircraft passenger data register (hereinafter - the Register) is a State information system the controller and keeper of which is the Security Police.
+(1) Aircraft passenger data register (hereinafter - the Register) is a State information system the manager and keeper of which is the State Security Service.
 The Information Centre of the Ministry of the Interior shall ensure the functionality of the technical resources of the Register.

-(2) The Register shall ensure the possibility for the authorities to receive the passenger data included therein which are necessary for the prevention and detection of terrorism and serious or especially serious crimes, and also for the prevention of threats to national security.
+(2) The Register shall provide institutions with an opportunity to receive the passenger data included therein which are necessary for the prevention and detection of crimes related to terrorism and serious crimes, for the prevention of threats to national security, and also for minimising the spread of such infectious disease endangering public health and to be registered for which an epidemiological investigation should be performed.

 Chapter II